jaentrouble/AdiposeCounter/README.md

 6. Use **Set Length** to modify pixel-to-area ratio.

     *-This is by default 50μm, 800\*600 image*

 7. Use **Fill Cell** to fill the counting cells and calculated areas will show up on the list.
-You can still modify pixel-to-area ratio and will immediately applied to the list.
+You can still modify pixel-to-area ratio and it will immediately be applied to the list.

+8. Press **Confirm**

+    *- The image returns to the original image.
+A puple box is shown around the cell you just counted.*
+    *- You can hide or show the box with **Hide Box / Show Box** button *- The yellow cell mask will disappear, but the area is still in the list.*

-8. You can select a value from the list and **Delete** it.
-It will also delete the cell mark of the mask.
+9. You can select a value from the list and **Delete** it.
+It will also delete the box around the counted cell.

-9. Press **Save** and select desired Excel(\*.xlsx) file to save the area list.
+10. Press **Save** and select desired Excel(\*.xlsx) file to save the area list.
 This will also save mask images to *dir_to_image\\save\\*

 10. Use **Next** and **Prev** button to change image.
 This will **RESET** masks and list of cell areas.
 So make sure you saved all before changing image.